dmateja724/dnd-combat-tracker/README.md

-# Dungeons & Tactics – Combat Tracker
+# Dungeons & Dragons – Combat Tracker

 A sleek React + Vite encounter manager tailored for D&D-style combat.
 Track initiative, damage, status effects, and party notes in a single, modern control panel with a hint of arcane flair.